mpt-c-data/mpt-c/README.md

 The procdure is to train these Neural Networks of 25 variables on normal input.
 Than use those 25 neural networks to get a input of 25 variables for the training of the special variables i.e. SEL and SEV

+Note: The CON variable has some issue with windows personal files.
+The code gets confused with naming scheme hence use some other equivalent name for it in windows os.
+I have used CON_1 for ir

 ## Gradient Explosion